imagekit-developer/imagekit-php/README.md

 ```

 ### 4. Quality manipulation
-You can use the [Quality Parameter](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#quality-q) to change quality like this.
+You can use the [quality parameter](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#quality-q) to change quality like this.

 #### Example
 ```php